franaln/GGMScan/README.md

 v_mu, v_m1, v_m2, v_m3, v_at, v_gmass, v_msq, v_tanb
 ```

-* It can also contain a filter function.
+* It can also contain a filter function (based on parameters or the slha parameters).
 If return true the point is skipped.

 ```
-def filter_fn(m1, m2, m3, mu, tanb, msq, at, gmass):
+def filter_fn_par(m1, m2, m3, mu, tanb, msq, at, gmass):
+    ...

+def filter_fn_slha(slha_path):
     ...
 ```